The overall aim of facilitating groups in this paratheatre medium rests with

 Single words can often act like mantras; sometimes, one word can be enough.
 Speak to the body.
 Body wisdom resists over-definition.
 Allow your directions to remain somewhat incomplete.
-Invite participants to discover and evolve their own responses and processes.
-Give them ample time to explore and exhaust your suggestions.
-The body needs more time to experience a direction than the mind needs to think about it.
-If you're tense, participants will hear it in your tone.
-If you experience tension before a session, find some way to get it out of your system before facilitating.
-Participants have enough resistance to deal with without also having to deal with yours.
+Participants need time to discover and evolve their own responses and processes.
+If you're tense, participants will hear it in your voice.
+If you experience tension before a session, find a way to get it out of your system before facilitating.
+Participants have enough of their own resistances to deal without also having to deal with yours.

-Energetic dynamics percolating beneath the threshold of group and individual consciousness can be unpredictable.
-To remain receptive to these subterranean currents, learn to permit more uncertainty.
-Learn to exercise a certain "lack of self-investment".
-If you become too personally involved or invested in an outcome, participants will pick up on it and will most likely resist your suggestions.
+Energetic dynamics percolating beneath the threshold of group and individual consciousness tend to be unpredictable.
+To remain receptive to these subterranean currents, learn to exercise a "lack of self-investment".
+If you become too personally involved or invested in an outcome, participants will pick up on it and may resist your suggestions.
 You are here to support their involvement, not yours.
 Create space for the participant's emotional involvement by removing your own.
+The facilitator is a ritual catalyst.
 A catalyst never undergoes the same changes as the catalyzed.
-The facilitator is a ritual catalyst.

 THE FINAL RITUAL OF EACH SESSION

 It is wiser to end cool than to end hot.
-This work activates the energetic body; the Central Nervous System is stimulated, sparked and "lit."
-Design a final ritual that can serve as a cooling off process, rather than one that leaves everyone hopped up and wired.
+This work activates the energetic body; the Central Nervous System is stimulated and "lit."
+At the end of each session, suggest a final ritual to serve a cooling off process, rather than one that leaves everyone hopped up and wired.
 Restoring balance and equilibrium is a good rule of thumb here.
 When these rituals end late at night, the activated energetic body can sometimes keep participants awake into the wee hours.
 In the event of insomnia and excessive charge in the nervous systems, epsom salt baths can help neutralize any excess electromagnetism (mix 1 cup per 100 pounds body in a full bath of hot water and then, soak for no more than thirty minutes; often times, 15 minutes soak can be enough).
 A longer, deeper No-Form practice helps diffuse the effects of the more charged rituals.

 ON GROUP CIRCLES